 To submit to Great Jones Street, you must reach out to one of their existing writers.
 This is a site about community.
 The writer then makes an introduction to the editor.
 They have a Fresh Writers Series for newer writers.

-Chicken Soup is famous for their 101 stories, which you will contribute to when writing your story.
+Chicken Soup is famous for its 101 stories, which you will contribute to when writing your story.

 “We want to hear your stories about finding your path to contentment.
 These success stories can be serious or funny and should inspire our readers to focus on hope, strength and optimism” – the editorial team at Chicken Soup.